 This course is an introduction to firearms technology and the field of shooting sports management.
 During the course, the student will review firearm fundamentals and multiple types of firearms available.
 The student will be introduced to the necessary tools for comprehensive firearms repair.FTT 100: Introduction to Firearms, 3 Credit Hours

 This lab investigates the development and design of firearm holsters, including modern thermoforming designs.
 The student will participate in a detailed project on the topic of designing firearm retention devices, to include both the one-piece and two-piece designs.
-Lab materials will be provided to the student to customize a holster to a specific designation.FTT 231: Machining and Manufacturing, 3 Credit Hours
+Lab materials will be provided to the student to customize a holster to a specific designation.FTT 231: Machining and Manufacturing of Firearms, 3 Credit Hours

 This course provides a comprehensive overview of machining and other metal manufacturing concepts.
 The student will discover the science behind metallurgy and how to shape metal for a desired result.
 The student will be introduced to milling machines, the metal turning lathe, polishing tools, and other firearms-specific machinery.
 Included in this course are the processes of welding, soldering, and brazing.
 Methods for configuring a barrel to a customer’s unique specifications will also be covered in detail.
 Also included is an overview of heat treatment, normalizing, and how to temper gunmetal.MTL 200: The Rotary Tool Lab, 1 Credit Hour

 This lab introduces the student to the rotary tool.
 The tool is a portable, lightweight, hand-held device and is included with the lab materials.
 The rotary tool may be used to throat gun barrels, carve stocks, drill, engrave, grind welds, and polish and finish metal for the removal of rebluing and rust.
 Mastering the use of this tool by the student will ensure quality service and intricate craftsmanship.SFL 100: Stock Fitting and Metal Work Lab, 1 Credit Hour